flutter/website/src/docs/cookbook/persistence/key-value.md

 ## 2. Save data

-To persist data, we can use the setter methods provided by the `SharedPreferences` class.
+To persist data, use the setter methods provided by the `SharedPreferences` class.
 Setter methods are available for various primitive types, such as `setInt`, `setBool`, and `setString`.